Monday, April 29, 2013

 On this Independence Day, “Buy 2 get 1 free” HURRY!
 All of a sudden, eruptions of sales, discounts and bonanzas especially on 15th of August sweep the Indian market.
 Who is celebrating with us?
 They are foreign “Multinationals”.
 There was a time when Britishers’ considered our country their golden bird and we collectively despised their unfair trade practices.

-Earlier it was fair for them and unfair for us, the colonized world but now on the 63rd year of our Independence it is fair for both of us.
+Earlier it was fair for them and unfair for us but now on the 63rd year of our Independence it is fair for both of us.
 So what exactly has changed?
 India was the biggest trading venture then, now it is the biggest partner.
 What is the contrast?
-Earlier it was Britain extracting cheap raw materials and even now the situation appears ‘similar’ when they do outsourcing for cheap labor.
+Earlier it was Britain extracting cheap raw materials and even now the situation appears similar when they do outsourcing for cheap labour.
 As it has become a bit fashionable to say “I work for a British multinational.”
-Rules have changed, power has been transferred, yet the business remains the
+Rules have changed, power has been transferred, yet the business remains the same.

 Friday, July 8, 2011